jhudsl/tidyversecourse/docs/04-dataviz.md

 ## About This Course

 Data visualization is a critical part of any data science project.
-Once data have been imported and wrangled into place, visualizing your data can help you get a handle on what's going on in the data set.
+Once data have been imported and wrangled into place, visualizing your data can help you get a handle on what's going on in the dataset.
 Similarly, once you've completed your analysis and are ready to present your findings, data visualizations are a highly effective way to communicate your results to others.
 In this course we will cover what data visualization is and define some of the basic types of data visualizations.

 In this course you will learn about the ggplot2 R package, a powerful set of tools for making stunning data graphics that has become the industry standard.
 You will learn about different types of plots, how to construct effect plots, and what makes for a successful or unsuccessful visualization.